openharmony/docs/en/application-dev/reference/apis/js-apis-app-ability-abilityManager.md

 getAbilityRunningInfos(): Promise\<Array\<AbilityRunningInfo>>

-Obtains the ability running information.
+Obtains the UIAbility running information.
 This API uses a promise to return the result.

 **Required permissions**: ohos.permission.GET_RUNNING_INFO